 - Specific loss.
 If you lost the use of a body part, you could receive specific loss benefits.
 If you lose a hand, you will receive extra weekly benefits for the injury.
 This can last for up to 335 weeks.

-Workers’ Compensation Benefits Available to Injured Workers
+What Workers’ Compensation Benefits Are Available to Injured Workers?

 Under Pennsylvania workers’ compensation law, injured victims may qualify for one or more benefits, including medical expenses, lost wages, and disability benefits.
 The most common types of compensation benefits that our Scranton workers’ compensation lawyers can help you get include: